 no gift or entertainment should be of such value as to constitute a real personal enrichment of the recipient or to be perceived as such;

-no gift and entertainment shall be unusual as a matter of general and accepted business practice;
+no gift and entertainment shall be unusual as a matter of general and accepted business practice; and

-competing with the Corporation for the purchase or sale of property, services or other interests or taking personal advantage of an opportunity in which the Corporation has an interest;
+competing with the Corporation for the purchase or sale of property, services or other interests or taking personal advantage of an opportunity in which the Corporation has an interest; and

-having an interest in a transaction involving the Corporation or a customer, business partner or supplier (not including routine investments in publicly traded companies).
+having an undisclosed interest in a transaction involving the Corporation or a customer, business partner or supplier (not including routine investments in publicly traded companies).

 Confidentiality and Corporate Assets

 Our Board Members, Officers, Employees and Contractors are entrusted with our confidential information and with the confidential information of our business partners.
 This information may include (1) technical or scientific information about current and future projects, (2) business or marketing plans or projections, (3) earnings and other internal financial data, (4) personnel information, (5) supply and customer lists and (6) other non-public information that, if disclosed, might be of use to our competitors, or harmful to us or our business partners.
 This information is our property, or the property of our business partners, and in many cases was developed at great expense.
 Our Board Members, Officers, Employees and Contractors shall:

 Not discuss confidential information with or in the presence of any unauthorized persons, including family members and friends;

 Use confidential information only for our legitimate business purposes and not for personal gain;